Nadim-Nion/Nadim-Nion/README.md

 #### Front-end Web Developer

 This is Nadim Mahmud Nion.
-I have recently concluded my graduation in the Department of Computer Science and Engineering (CSE) from Daffodil International University.
+I recently graduated from the Department of Computer Science and Engineering (CSE) from Daffodil International University.
 It has been my pleasure to learn Frontend Development since January 2022.
-After acquiring skills in this field, my next goal is to learn about backends and servers.
+After acquiring skills in this field, my next goal is to know about backends and servers.
 My goal is to become a MERN Stack Web Developer.
 I am familiar with HTML5, CSS3, Bootstrap, Tailwind CSS, Vanilla JavaScript and React.js.
 With these technologies, I've made a lot of projects.

 ### **Skills**:
-- 🚀 React.js
+1. 🚀 React.js
-- 🎨 Tailwind CSS
+2. 🎨 Tailwind CSS
-- 🌼 Daisy UI
+3. 🌼 Daisy UI
-- 🌐 Express.js
+4. 🌐 Express.js
-- 🟢 Node.js
+5. 🟢 Node.js
-- 📦 MongoDB
+6. 📦 MongoDB
-- 💳 Stripe
+7. 💳 Stripe
-- 🔥 Firebase
+8. 🔥 Firebase
-- 🔑 JSON Web Token
+9. 🔑 JSON Web Token